Carsharing in Moscow: 2012

 Moscow's first carsharing service was created on 21 December 2012 by Alexander Yermolenko, commissioned by Citycar, which was rebranded as Anytime.
-The company has launched a pilot project on 21 Volkswagen Polo vehicles.
+The company launched a pilot project on 21 Volkswagen Polo vehicles.

 2013

 Anytime added a few BMW 1 Series cars to its fleet and expanded to 72 vehicles.

 2014

 In February 2014, StreetCar launched its own carsharing service in St Petersburg.

 Anytime acquired a further 100 vehicles, adding the BMW 1 Series, Chevrolet Cruze, VW Polo and Hyundai Solaris to its fleet.

 The same year Anytime launched the St Petersburg market with a plan to unite the two capitals in a common carsharing service, with the ability to take and leave cars in either city.

 On 1 August 2014, the Moscow City Pay-Parking System is expanding to the boundaries of the Third Ring Road, which serves to raise the attention on carsharing as part of the Public Transportation System.